-- The individual policy: Health and dental insurance policies vary depending on the provider.
-You’ll need to review the fine print of potential plans to find one that covers implants.
+- The individual policy.
+Health and dental insurance policies vary depending on the provider.
+You’ll need to review the fine print of potential plans to find 1 that covers implants.

 Your health and dental insurance may also cover different aspects of the dental implant process.
 This is because dental implants are a complex, multi-step procedure.
 Let’s take a closer look at the steps involved in a dental implant.